RowanACM/TowerDefenseGame2017/README.md

 1. Install the Unity Game Engine.
 2. Locate your UnityProjects folder.
 This is where Unity will store all projects you create.
 3. Clone this repository inside of your UnityProjects folder.
-Now you will be able to open and edit this project in Unity.
-Make sure to authorize changes and commit them once you have reached a stable point in development.
+<b>Now you will be able to open and edit this project in Unity.
+Make sure to authorize changes and commit them once you have reached a stable point in development.</b>